DSAutomations/dockerhass-docs/DockerHASS-docs.md

 curl -fsSL get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
-Now that Docker is installed we'll make things a bit easier by putting
+Now that Docker is installed we'll make things a bit easier by putting the pi user in the
 ```
 sudo usermod -aG docker pi